OniriCorpe/drying-gcode/README.md

 - read [the licence](https://github.com/OniriCorpe/drying-gcode/blob/main/LICENCE.md)
 - place the filament spool and a cardboard box on the heating bed
 - launch the gcode corresponding to the plastic type
+- the script will automatically stop and beep at the end of the drying time

 ## why?